cmhughes/ci-test/docs/source/sec-introduction.rst

-There have been several contributors to the project so far (and hopefully more in the future!); thank you very much to the people detailed in for their valued contributions, and thank you to those who report bugs and request features at :raw-latex:`\cite{latexindent-home}`.
+There have been several contributors to the project so far (and hopefully more in the future!); thank you very much to the people detailed in :numref:`sec:contributors` for their valued contributions, and thank you to those who report bugs and request features at (“Home of Latexindent.pl” 2017).

 License
 -------